Last update of this page: February 14, 2023, 8:17 am ET, to include SSEP Mission 18 to ISS

 SSEP Mission 12 to the International Space Station

-To gauge program impact, you are invited to read the In Our Own Words and the SSEP In the News pages at the separate SSEP Community Network Hubsite.
+To gauge program impact, you are invited to read the In Our Own Words and the SSEP In the News pages, and explore the Showcase of Community-Created Videos, at the separate SSEP Community Network Hubsite.
 You are also invited to explore the Full SSEP National Blog Archive, which documents the history of the program since inception.